ericoporto/ags-manual-wiki/Character.md

 RepeatStyle is *eRepeat* (or 1), then when the last frame is reached, it will go back to the first frame and start over again with the animation.

-*direction* specifies which way the animation plays.
-You can either pass eForwards (the default) or eBackwards.

 For *blocking* you can pass either eBlock (in which case the function will wait for the animation to finish before returning), or eNoBlock (in which case the animation will start to play, but your script will continue).
 The default is eBlock.

+*Direction* specifies which way the animation plays.
+You can either pass eForwards (the default) or eBackwards.

+*Frame* lets you specify the starting frame, which should be one of the chosen loop's frame.<br>
+Note that for compatibility reasons if direction is eBackwards the animation actually begins with the *previous frame*.
+If you pass frame 0 (the default) then it will begin with the last frame in the loop.

 If the character is currently moving, it will be stopped.